 - 1. The person is employed by the Company or an affiliated company which has adopted the Plan for the person's job classifications and/or location. - 2.
 The person has completed at least 1,000 hours of service. - 3.
-The person is not employed in a bargaining unit covered by a collective bargaining agreement unless it provides for Plan coverage of bargaining unit members. - 4.
-The person has attained age 21. - 5.
+The person is not employed in a bargaining unit covered by a collective bargaining agreement unless it provides for plan coverage of bargaining unit members. - 4.
+The person has attained age 21.
+Effective January 1, 2018, the Plan was amended to allow participation in the Plan when the person has attained age 18. - 5.
 The person is a citizen or resident of the United States.

 Contributions - Each year, participants may contribute up to 50% of eligible wages, as defined in the Plan document, not to exceed the maximum amount allowed annually under the provisions of the Internal Revenue Code (the "Code").
 Participants who have attained age 50 before the end of the year are eligible to make catch-up contributions.
-The Company provides a matching contribution in the amount of 100% of the first 3% of each employee's elective deferrals and 50% of the next 2% of each employee's elective deferrals.
+The Company provides a matching contribution in the amount of 100% of the first 3% of each employee's elective deferrals and 50% of the next 2% of each employee's elective deferrals (excluding catch-up contributions).
 The Company may also make discretionary contributions, including profit-sharing contributions, to the Plan.
-There were no discretionary contributions made by the Company during the year ended December 31, 2016.
-The Company's matching contributions were made in cash and were based on the participant's investment allocation in the participant's accounts in 2016.
+There were no discretionary contributions made by the Company during the year ended December 31, 2017.
+The Company's matching contributions were made in cash and were based on the individual participant's investment allocation in the participant's accounts in 2017.